Ekaṁ samayaṁ bhagavā ayujjhāyaṁ viharati gaṅgāya nadiyā tīre. Tatra kho bhagavā bhikkhū āmantesi:

 sampajāno paṭissato.

-Thus should a bhikkhu contemplate the aggregates,
+Thus should a bhikkhu view the aggregates,

-By day or by night,
+Whether by day or by night,

 Jaheyya sabbasaṁyogaṁ,